 II.
 The Gaping Hole Problem

-Now, remember what the purpose of supplemental jurisdiction is – id est to keep multiple courts from having to hear the same evidence and thus wasting court time.
+Now, remember what the purpose of supplemental jurisdiction is—i.e. to keep multiple courts from having to hear the same evidence and wasting court time.
 There is no question that both Beatriz and her mother had claims arising from the same nucleus of facts and that, for the most part, the exact same evidence would have to be heard to establish either claim.
 That said, there is also the danger of using this mechanism to defeat the diversity jurisdiction requirements.
-It was this danger that concerned the First Circuit Court of Appeals when it decided the case.
+That danger concerned the First Circuit Court of Appeals when it decided the case.
 The court ultimately held that the analysis for exercising supplemental jurisdiction in a diversity jurisdiction case required the court to determine if each plaintiff individually met the diversity jurisdiction requirements.
 Thus, because Beatriz’s mother did not meet the amount in controversy requirement, her claim could not proceed in federal court alongside the claims of her daughter.